 Falafel is the most common and well-known Middle Eastern street/fast food.
-It is commonly a deep-fried ball or patty-shaped fritter made from chickpeas (Levante), fava beans (Egypt), or a combination of the two.
+It is commonly a deep-fried ball or patty-shaped fritter, in this case, oven-baked, from chickpeas (Levante), fava beans (Egypt), or a combination of the two.

 The word falafel can mean two different things: the fritters, or the sandwich filled with them.
 It is of Arabic origin and means pepper.

 🤔 What are the health benefits of chickpeas?

 Chickpeas are high in protein, carbs, and fiber.
 They also contain calcium, iron, phosphorus, potassium, magnesium, zinc, copper, manganese, vitamin C, and most of the B-complex vitamins.
 Chickpeas are also low in fat and contain no cholesterol.
 When falafels are baked and not deep-fried, they also have low-fat content.

 Chickpeas have a low glycemic index and they contain a type of starch called amylose.
 Both of these things help to control blood sugar.
 Because they are high in dietary fiber, chickpeas also help with digestion.
 Due to their high amount of calcium and other nutrients, they give us stronger bones.
 But we need to make sure that we always soak them, otherwise, our body doesn't absorb the calcium.

 Chickpeas: Use dried, soaked, overnight chickpeas, with their skin removed.

 Onion: I use red onion for its slightly sweet flavor, and spring onions for their mild, sweet, and fresh flavor.

 Garlic: Fresh garlic adds a punchy flavor, or we can use garlic powder if we prefer a softer taste.